bshelburn/MechaCar_Statistical_Analysis/README.md

 - Similar to results from Deliv 2, Lot 3 shows they are statistically different from the population mean unlike Lot 1 & 2.

 ### Deliverable 4
-In addition to the metrics evaluated above.
+In addition to the metrics evaluated above I beleive that evaluating horsepower vs. fuel efficiancy would be very interesting.
+I beleive that the more horsepower an egine has given vehicles with similar weight the less fuel efficient the vehicle is.
+We would need the displacement and horsepower ratings in addition to including the weight and associated aerodynamic performnances of the cars to determine hoe MechaCar would compare to the competition.